ekandreas/dwpt/readme.md

 * Git

 ## Step by step
-* Checkout the this lib
+* Checkout this repo to your folder
 ```bash
 git clone http://github.com/ekandreas/dwpt
 ```

-* Go to the folder checked out
+* Step into the folder
 ```bash
 cd dwpt
 ```